COMS3002FASTFOODSYSTEM/FastFoodSystem/README.md

 Running the application:
 1)Download/Clone FastFoodMS folder.

 2)Import and run project in Android studio.

-3)When Signing up password must be atleast 6 digits.
+3)When Signing up password must be atleast 6 characters long.

-4)Restaurant search is done through the search bar.
+4) To sign in using default user use, email: nthiki@gmail.com password: 123456 4)Restaurant search is done through the search bar.